kkbrum/ULA-app/user_guide.md

     - `-avz` is just MG's preferred default flags, these are not important and if you have different thoughts about them, they can be changed
     - `<ORIGIN>` follows the construction `<USER@MACHINE:PATH-TO-FILE>`, similar to what's above. `PATH-TO-FILE` is the absolute path of the file on the server you wish to download to your local machine
     - `<DESTIONATION>` is the directory on your local machine where you wish to download the file to
+- `touch restart.txt` will force the app to restart even though you haven't changed `app.R`.
+This is useful if you changed the csv files the app relies on and want the changes to be reflected.

 ## Timeline
 1. First, you should establish a timeline for the whole process.
 You should get this approved by the DUS/DGS.
 Here are the timelines we have used in the past: